madzadev/audio-player/README.md

 ## Color schemes

-You can further customize the player UI by editing the colors object below.
+You can customize the design of the player by editing the `colors` object below.

 Include only those properties, that you want to customize.